Photosprouts Photography Workshops

 I'm known for my cheerful attitude and knack for empowering others.
 As the founder of Photosprouts in San Francisco, the city's top-rated photography education company, I'm dedicated to helping photographers unlock their creative potential.

 When I'm not behind the camera or in the classroom, you can find me cuddling up with my furry friends (I'm a dog lover!), exploring new culinary delights, or sipping coffee in a cozy café while soaking up the sun.
-Fun fact: before pursuing my passion for photography, I was crunching numbers as an accountant in Hong Kong.

 With my coaching,